cds-snc/canadalogin-static-website/website/src/en/users/terms.md

 - Linking to non-Government of Canada websites.
 - Ownership and usage of content provided on this site.

+### Third-party service providers

-### We use an identity and access management solution
+#### We use an identity and access management solution
 GC Sign in has a contract with a third-party service provider, IBM Canada.
 Their solution enables you to use a single account to access multiple services and programs (single sign-on).
 Your account information: email, phone number, and other personal information you share are securely stored in an IBM Canada database.
 <gcds-text>
 </gcds-text>
 Our contract prevents them from using or disclosing your personal information for any other purpose.
 IBM Canada is not involved in any decision-making about you.
 The contract includes strong security and privacy provisions, including encryption, to ensure your account information is handled appropriately.
 <gcds-text>
 </gcds-text>
-IBM Canada is headquartered in Markham, Ontario and its parent company, IBM, is headquartered in Armonk, New York.
-As such, the solution may transmit your account information through the United States of America (USA) and may be subject to the USA’s laws, including the USA PATRIOT ACT.
+IBM Canada is headquartered in Markham, Ontario and its parent company, IBM, is headquartered in Armonk, New York and may be subject to the US laws.

 ### We use web analytics to help improve your experience
 GC Sign in uses a third-party service provider, Google Inc. (Google Analytics).
 The analytics collected do not include information that could identify you or your location, such as your Internet Protocol (IP) address.